Baroque: Architecture: origins and characteristics

 The interiors of Baroque churches became more and more ornate in the High Baroque, and focused around the altar, usually placed under the dome.
-The most celebrated baroque decorative works of the High Baroque are the Chair of Saint Peter (1647–1653) and the Baldachino of St. Peter (1623–1634), both by Gian Lorenzo Bernini, in St. Peter's Basilica in Rome.
+The most celebrated baroque decorative works of the High Baroque are the Chair of Saint Peter (1647–1653) and St. Peter's Baldachin (1623–1634), both by Gian Lorenzo Bernini, in St. Peter's Basilica in Rome.
 The Baldequin of St. Peter is an example of the balance of opposites in Baroque art; the gigantic proportions of the piece, with the apparent lightness of the canopy; and the contrast between the solid twisted columns, bronze, gold and marble of the piece with the flowing draperies of the angels on the canopy.
 The Dresden Frauenkirche serves as a prominent example of Lutheran Baroque art, which was completed in 1743 after being commissioned by the Lutheran city council of Dresden and was "compared by eighteenth-century observers to St Peter's in Rome".

 The twisted column in the interior of churches is one of the signature features of the Baroque.
 It gives both a sense of motion and also a dramatic new way of reflecting light.

 The cartouche was another characteristic feature of Baroque decoration.
 These were large plaques carved of marble or stone, usually oval and with a rounded surface, which carried images or text in gilded letters, and were placed as interior decoration or above the doorways of buildings, delivering messages to those below.
 They showed a wide variety of invention, and were found in all types of buildings, from cathedrals and palaces to small chapels.

 Baroque architects sometimes used forced perspective to create illusions.
-For the Palazzo Spada in Rome, Borromini used columns of diminishing size, a narrowing floor and a miniature statue in the garden beyond to create the illusion that a passageway was thirty meters long, when it was actually only seven meters long.
+For the Palazzo Spada in Rome, Francesco Borromini used columns of diminishing size, a narrowing floor and a miniature statue in the garden beyond to create the illusion that a passageway was thirty meters long, when it was actually only seven meters long.
 A statue at the end of the passage appears to be life-size, though it is only sixty centimeters high.
 Borromini designed the illusion with the assistance of a mathematician.